 There is a chance that the water did not make the way to the logic board and only the keyboard or touchpad got damaged.
 Spilling a small amount of water does not guarantee the water did not reach to the logic board.
 The only way to find out safely is to pull the logic board out from the case and inspect it under a microscope.
 Without inspection and proper treatment, turning on a water-damaged MacBook that has been dried is a gamble with very poor odds.
 This is the reason why spilled water and water damage is the number one killer of MacBooks.
 We never power up a reported liquid-damage MacBook directly.
 Instead, we will pull the logic board out and assess the damage first.
 This simple step has helped us increasing the success rates.

 Level 1: Clean the logic board.
 Clean or replace the keyboard, touchpad, screen, battery, and hard drive.
 Then assemble back to the case for testing.
 If the logic board is faulty, you will be informed the MacBook is not repairable.
 You might be asked to replace the whole logic board at a high cost if a “refurbished" logic board is available.
-Usually, this type of service provider will charge you an access fee since the cleaning work is time-consuming and the success rate is very low.
+Usually, this type of service provider will charge you an assessment fee since the cleaning work is time-consuming and the success rate is very low.
 The Apple authorised repairers and most third-party repairers provide this level of service.

 A liquid-damaged MacBook will automatically void Apple’s standard warranty.
 If you have purchased AppleCare+ for Mac, your Mac will be covered by Apple and a service fee of A$429 will be applied.
-Apple does not provide a data recovery service.
+Apple does not provide data recovery services.
 If you need the data, you have to get a Mac data recovery service from a third-party repairer before claiming the warranty.

 Level 2: Clean or replace the keyboard, touchpad, screen, battery, and hard drive.
 Replace the corroded chips on the logic board then clean it in an ultrasonic cleaner.
 A technician with micro-soldering skills can perform this task.
-The success rate of this service is higher than the previous one, so the repairer may or may not charge an access fee.
+The success rate of this service is higher than the previous one, so the repairer may or may not charge an assessment fee.
 A few third-party repairers can provide this service as certain degrees of skills and knowledge required.

 Further readings: 1.
 MacBook water damage repair